-All new connections are “Can Run” for all other users by default so that FLOs will just work when shared.
-If you don’t want anybody to access the connection, don’t share any FLOs that use the connection.
+All new connections are “Can Run” for all other users by default so that Flows will just work when shared.
+If you don’t want anybody to access the connection, don’t share any Flows that use the connection.
 If you want to restrict access, share only in folders where you are the only one set to Can Edit for the folder.

 To change how a connection you created is shared, click on the gear icon that appears to the right of the connection name and choose “edit permissions.”
 You’ll find your connections for a specific application on the first tab of any event or action card that connects to that application.
 Or, to find a full list of the connection you can edit or use, click the gear icon at the top-left of the Home screen (just below the company icon) and choose the Connections heading along the top.

 Unable to edit permission for a connection you own: There was a bug that has been fixed that caused some connections to get in a funny state where it looks like nobody has “Can Edit” permission and everything in the Manage Permissions dialog is disabled.
 If you are the creator of the connection (shown in the top-left the dialog), click the “Remove Me” button.
 The connection will remain in your connections list, and when you return the Manage Permissions dialog, you should now be correctly listed as “Can Edit.”